nsrau/azure-docs.it-it/articles/active-directory/conditional-access/require-managed-devices.md

 ## <a name="next-steps"></a>Passaggi successivi

-Prima di configurare un criterio di accesso condizionale basato su dispositivo nell'ambiente in uso, è consigliabile esaminare i [procedure consigliate per l'accesso condizionale in Azure Active Directory](best-practices.md).
+Before configuring a device-based Conditional Access policy in your environment, you should take a look at the [best practices for Conditional Access in Azure Active Directory](best-practices.md).